powerhome/playbook/playbook/app/pb_kits/playbook/pb_map/docs/_map_default.md

  or include it as a link in the <head> tag `<link href='https://unpkg.com/maplibre-gl@2.4.0/dist/maplibre-gl.css' rel='stylesheet' />`
 - To use Maplibre, you must also set a height on the containing div.
 - You can now use MapLibre within the Map Kit as shown in this example.

+__Note__ : The MapLibre Marker allows us to pass it a HEX value as a color prop.
+In these doc examples we are using our primary color for the Marker.